shree6791/mentraflow-backend/docs/API_ROUTES.md

 }
 ```

+**Password Requirements:**
+- Minimum 8 characters
+- At least one uppercase letter
+- At least one lowercase letter
+- At least one number
+- At least one special character

+**Rate Limiting:** 5 requests per minute per IP

-**Note:** Password hashing and JWT token generation are placeholders (TODO: implement with bcrypt and python-jose).
+**Note:** ✅ Fully implemented with bcrypt password hashing and JWT token generation.

 **cURL Example:**
 ```bash